t-d-k/LibreCrypt/docs/technical_details__creating_a_new_hash_cypher_driver.md

 <TD style="vertical-align: top; width: 5%;">Valid</TD>

 <TD style="vertical-align: top; width: 25%;">Hash values returned are of variable length (e.g. the "NULL" hash, which returns its input as the generated hash value.)</TD>
-<TD>Hashes which return variable length hash values cannot be used with DoxBox volumes.
-(DoxBox volumes use PKCS#5 PBKDF2 (HMAC), which requires that the length of the hash values used is fixed.) </TD>
+<TD>Hashes which return variable length hash values cannot be used with LibreCrypt volumes.
+(LibreCrypt volumes use PKCS#5 PBKDF2 (HMAC), which requires that the length of the hash values used is fixed.) </TD>
 </TR>
 <TR>
 <TD style="vertical-align: top; width: 10%;">Greater than 0</TD>